 2. Sibrik Hill

-On the 176m high Sibrik Hill, there are remaining ruins that were part of an important fortress built during the Roman Empire in the 4th century.
+Descend the hill from Visegrad Citadel and walk north towards Sibrik Hill.
+The 176m high hill has some remaining ruins that were part of an important fortress built during the Roman Empire in the 4th century.

 Supposedly you can see the outline of a deltoid-shaped fortress.
 But when I visited, there wasn’t a whole lot to see.
 It looked like the area was being excavated.
 I saw some ruins, yellow tape for the excavation and the sword statue.

-But this was certainly an important part of the history of Visegrád.
-It is worth checking out and seeing the Danube River.
+This was certainly an important part of the history of Visegrád.
+It is worth checking out.
+And you can see the Danube River at the edge of the hill as well.

 Address: Salamontorony u., Visegrád | Hours: 24 hours

-Today, the Tower houses exhibitions from the Matyas Kiraly Múzeum (King Matthias Museum).
-Learn about the history of Visegrad via the permanent exhibitions and see the fountains from the Royal Palace.
+Today, the tower houses exhibitions from the Matyas Kiraly Múzeum (King Matthias Museum).
+For a small entrance fee, you learn about the history of Visegrad via the permanent exhibitions and see the fountains from the Royal Palace.

 Visegrádi Királyi Palota (Royal Palace) was first built in the 14th century.
 Then King Matthias Corvinus had the palace reconstructed in a late Gothic style with Renaissance architectural elements.
 But then the palace fell into ruins after the Ottoman Turk’s siege.